jj2773/School_District_Analysis_Challenge/README.md

 ## Analysis
 ### The District Summary
 * The district summary metric for Average Math Score dropped 0.1 points.
 It was 79.0 and now is 78.9 in the Average Math Score.
+Also the Percent Passing Math was reduced by 0.2%.
+The Percent of Students Passing Reading also decreased by 0.1%.
+Lastly, the Percent Overall Passing reduced by 0.3%.

 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/a2-district_summary-updatedreport.PNG)

 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/a1-district_summary-firstreport.PNG)

 ### The School Summary
-* The school summary metric shows Thomas High School's Average Math Score decreased to 83.35 versus the peviously reported 83.42  However, the Average Reading Scores became increaed slightly to 83.90 versus the previously reported 83.85.
+* The school summary metric shows Thomas High School's Average Math Score decreased to 83.35 versus the peviously reported 83.42  The updated Percent Passing Math change was negligible.
+The Average Reading Scores increased slightly to 83.90 versus the previously reported 83.85, however since fewer students were counted the percentage passing reading actually decreased by 0.3% to 97.0%
 ![alt text](https://github.com/jj2773/School_District_Analysis_Challenge/blob/main/report_images/b2-school_summary_updatedreport.PNG)

 * Previously reported school summary: